 Understanding Windows Stop Codes

-Windows stop codes, sometimes called bug check codes, are significant parts of the Blue Screen of Death Windows 10 puzzle.
+Windows stop codes, sometimes called bug check codes, are significant parts of the Blue Screen of Death in Windows 10 puzzle.
 Let’s learn more about these codes to decode their messages.

 What is a Windows Stop Code?